s5uishida/docker_open5gs_volte_sms_config/README.md

    dbdata: {}
 ```
 After this, the configuration and build are the same as above.
-I haven't confirmed the operation, but it is probably able to use VoLTE/SMS with Raspberry Pi 4B.
+I haven't confirmed the operation, but it is probably able to use VoLTE and SMS with Raspberry Pi 4B.

 ---